KKOB-FM: Nash Icon

-On August 15, 2014, at 5 p.m., KBZU became one of the first affiliates of the new "Nash Icons" network as 96.3 Nash Icon.
+On August 15, 2014, at 5 p.m., KBZU became one of the first affiliates of the new "Nash Icon" network as 96.3 Nash Icon.
 KBZU was one of thirteen stations Cumulus had flipped to the new format.

-"96.3 Nash Icon" aired country music, mostly from the 80s, 90s and early 2000s.
+"96.3 Nash Icon" aired country music, mostly from the 1980s, 1990s and early 2000s.
 The station shared the "Nash" brand with current-based country sister station KRST until it dropped the "Nash" brand in June 2019.
 "Nash Icon" was developed by Cumulus Media, used on numerous Cumulus stations across the country as well as some non-Cumulus stations.
-Described as a "Hot AC for Country", the format focuses on popular country hits from the mid-1980s to early 2000s from the biggest artists of that time (the "Icons") such as Garth Brooks, Reba McEntire, George Strait, Shania Twain and Alan Jackson along with some new material to be released on the new "Nash Icon" record label.
-Nash Icon plays about 25-40% new material, without some current trends such as "Bro-country" heard on current based country stations.
+Described as a "Hot AC for Country", the format focused on popular country hits from the mid-1980s to early 2000s from the biggest artists of that time (the "Icons") such as Garth Brooks, Reba McEntire, George Strait, Shania Twain and Alan Jackson along with some new material to be released on the new "Nash Icon" record label.
+Nash Icon played about 25-40% new material, without some current trends such as "Bro-country" heard on current based country stations.

-In April 2015, Tony Lynn, who had been a long time morning host at KRST in the 1990s and KBQI from 2000-2011, returned to the air on KBZU in the afternoon.
+In April 2015, Tony Lynn, who had been a long time morning host at KRST in the 1990s and KBQI from 2000 to 2011, returned to the air on KBZU in the afternoon.
 Other personalities included Kris Abrams in mornings, Paul Bailey in middays and Johnboy Crenshaw during nights.

-News/Talk KKOB-FM
+News/talk KKOB-FM

 The call letters KKOB-FM had long been assigned to co-owned 93.3, which has a Top 40/CHR format that was branded as "KOB-FM" for many years.
 On November 15, 2019, that station rebranded as "93.3 The Q" and changed call letters to KOBQ.
 Initially, it was believed that this was done to avoid confusion with KKOB, which had broadcast on translator K233CG (94.5 FM) since September 2016.
 However, the KKOB-FM call letters were in fact being reassigned to 96.3 to simulcast the heritage news and talk format from KKOB.

 The simulcast began at 9:00 a.m. on January 6, 2020, along with the change in call letters to KKOB-FM.
 The simulcast reflects a trend with young-to-middle aged listeners avoiding the AM band, even for a radio station they might like if heard on FM.